openstack/i18n/doc/source/official_translator.rst

        only information which language coordinators can use to determine your join request is valid or not.

 4. When your request is approved, you will get an email notification.

-Then you could start the translation.
+5. Now you can start your translation.
+   You can actually become an OpenStack official translator by contributing translations.
+   You can find :doc:`various ways of contributions <contributing>`.